On the Inequalities of Projected Volumes and the Constructible Region: Introduction

 \begin{theorem} (Non-convexity of $\Con$) For $n\geq 4$, $\Con$ is not convex. \end{theorem}

-Theorem~\ref{thm:nonconvex} implies that there exist certain constructible vector in $\R^{2^n-1}$ which violates some NC constraint.
+Theorem~\ref{thm:nonconvex} implies that there exist certain constructible vectors in $\R^{2^n-1}$ that violate some NC inequalities.
 In other words, $\NC\varsubsetneq \Con$.
-Thus it would be interesting to know which NC inequalities are true and which are false (we already know BT inequalities are true).
+Thus, it would be interesting to know which NC inequalities are true and which are false (we already know BT inequalities are true).
 In Section~\ref{sec:counterex}, we provide several methods for constructing counterexamples for different subclasses of NC inequalities.
-However, we have not been able to disprove all NC inequalities that are not BT inequalities, nor prove any of them.
-This leads us to conjecture the following.
+However, we are not able to disprove all NC inequalities that are not BT inequalities, nor prove the correctness of any of them.
+This leads us to the following conjecture that claims only BT inequalities are correct.